top of page

 Seared scallops in a white dish, garnished with lemon slices, herbs, and sauce.
 The setting is warm, highlighting golden brown textures.

 This Pan-Seared Scallops recipe is the definition of "impressive but easy."
 When done right, they have a buttery, melt-in-your-mouth interior and a crisp, salty crust that rivals any fine-dining steakhouse.
-The secret lies in a very hot pan and ensuring the scallops are incredibly dry before they hit the oil.
-Serve these as a stunning Valentine's main alongside creamy Oven Risotto with Crispy Mushrooms, Honey Butter Skillet Corn, or over a bed of Creamy Boursin Pasta for a complete date-night experience.
+The secret to perfect pan-seared scallops is simple: use a screaming hot pan and make sure the scallops are completely dry before they hit the oil.
+This easy seafood dinner is ready in 10 minutes, making it perfect for date nights, holidays, or impressive weeknight meals.
+Serve these as a stunning date-night main alongside Oven Risotto with Crispy Mushrooms, Honey Butter Skillet Corn, or Creamy Boursin Pasta for a restaurant-worthy meal at home.

 Why You’ll Love This